Gyanreyer/react-hover-video-player/docs/README.md

   srcLang: 'en',
   // The title of the captions track
   label: 'English',
+  // OPTIONAL: the kind of captions that this captions track represents (ie, "subtitles", "captions", "descriptions")
+  kind: 'captions',
-  // OPTIONAL: whether this track should be used by default
+  // OPTIONAL: whether this track should be applied by default without requiring any interaction from the user
   default: true,
 }
 ```